 Continuing Education Workshop

-Camp Okoboji is partnering with Concordia Seminary in St. Louis, MO to hold this continuing education class for pastors, DCE's, Deaconesses, teachers and lay people.
+Camp Okoboji partners with Concordia Seminary in St. Louis, MO, to hold continuing education classes for pastors, DCEs, Deacons, Deaconesses, teachers, and lay people.

 Presenter: Professor Thomas Egger

 Thomas Egger has served as a professor of the Old Testament at Concordia Seminary since 2005.
 His areas of expertise include biblical Hebrew, the book of Exodus, Old Testament Christ-typology, narrative and rhetorical analysis, and the nature and authority of Scripture.
 He has made contributions in the area of American Lutheran history, especially the history of the LCMS and its first president, Dr. C.F.W.
 Walther.
 He is interested in the theology of Luther’s catechisms and the intersection of the catechism and the Bible in Lutheran teaching and piety.
 He currently serves on the LCMS Commission on Theology and Church Relations and on the Board of Directors for Providence Classical Christian Academy in St. Louis.
 A native of Muscatine, Iowa, Tom served as pastor at

 Title: The Book of Exodus as Story and Gospel